More "Senior" (F1)

 wonderful results of the 1961 World Final at West Ham: The

-cover (Jock almost invisible in the background), and
+cover (Jock almost invisible in the background) The results (1) and (2).
+Sorry

 thanks to the sender of this document: someone at the 1961

-WF at West Ham carefully wrote down the placings of that historic meeting in their programme.
-Here
+WF at West Ham carefully wrote down the placings of that historic meeting in their programme: history as it was made that night.

 Magnette saloon

-at his first (Spedeworth) race.
-With this car Chris won the
+at his first (Spedeworth) race; and Chris perched on the WF Morris roof.
+With this Magnette Chris won the

 Walker Bennett Trophy